docker/docs/network/drivers/macvlan.md

 Keep the following things in mind:

-- You may unintentionally damage your network due to IP address exhaustion or to "VLAN spread", a situation that occurs when you have an inappropriately large number of unique MAC addresses in your network.
+- You may unintentionally degrade your network due to IP address exhaustion or to "VLAN spread", a situation that occurs when you have an inappropriately large number of unique MAC addresses in your network.